Seeing a Rose in Five Thousand Ways: Method

 \paragraph{Neural Volume Rendering.} Next, we describe in detail the rendering operation, denoted as $\mathcal{R}$.
-Without loss of generality, we fix the camera pose to be the identity.
-We assume access to an approximate prior object pose distribution $p_\xi$ for all object instances, from which random poses $\xi \in \mathrm{SE}(3)$ are sampled during training.
+Without loss of generality, the camera pose is fixed to be the identity.
+We assume access to an approximate prior pose distribution $p_\xi$, from which instance poses $\xi \in \mathrm{SE}(3)$ are sampled during training.
 For each pixel to be rendered, we cast a ray from the camera center, which is set to be the origin, through the pixel.
-The ray is paramterized as $\mathbf{r}(r) = r\mathbf{v}$, with viewing direction $\mathbf{v}$.
-Points on the ray $\mathbf{r}(r)$ are transformed to the canonical object frame $\xi \mathbf{r}(r)$ before querying the shape and albedo networks.
+Points on the ray $\mathbf{r}(r) = r\mathbf{v}$ with viewing direction $\mathbf{v}$ are transformed to the canonical object frame $\xi \mathbf{r}(r)$ before querying the shape and albedo networks.

 The final color of the pixel $C(\mathbf{r}; \xi)$ is defined as:

 The weight function $w(r)$ is same as derived in NeuS~\cite{wang2021neus} to ensure unbiased surface reconstruction, where $\phi_s(x) = se^{-sx}/(1+e^{-sx})^2$ is the logistic density distribution with a global scaling parameter $s$.